Rafael Nadal flies into third round of French Open

 Korda is the son of the 1992 French Open runner-up Petr Korda and was playing in just this fifth tour-level match.

-He will now set his eyes on Mikhail Kukushkin or qualifier Pedro Martinez.
+He will now set his eyes on qualifier Pedro Martinez.
 Taylor Fritz was another American to progress in the draw after a comprehensive result against Radu Albot.

-He won 52 of 61 points on his first serve and put down 16 aces during his 6-3 6-2 6-4 victory and awaits the winner of Alexander Bublik against Lorenzo Sonego.
+He won 52 of 61 points on his first serve and put down 16 aces during his 6-3 6-2 6-4 victory and Lorenzo Sonego awaits in the third round.

+Alexander Zverev battled back from a dreadful start to outlast home hope Pierre-Hugues Herbert in a fluctuating five-set match.

 Don't forget to follow us on skysports.com/tennis, our Twitter account @skysportstennis & Sky Sports - on the go!
 Available to download now on - iPhone & iPad and Android.